 It is apparent from this team that Scotland have looked at the teams succeeding in the tournament so far (France and Wales) and realised that a loose, almost off-the-cuff, method of playing is paying dividends.
 Do Scotland have the players to do this?
 On paper yes, they can run and basic errors are down to concentration so there is no reason that Scotland can’t play free flowing rugby.
 It can’t be any worse than what has gone before.
 In saying all this the focus really switches onto Hadden.
 He’s putting out a team that is set up to, finally, attack and throw the rugby ball about.
 His insistence on keeping it tight seems to have waned but is this the act of a desperate man?
 Possibly, certainly his tenure as Scotland coach has never looked so weak and this could be his last act to save both Scotland’s tournament and his job.
 He’s answered some of his critics with this team but he now needs to demonstrate he has the ability to motivate his players and squeeze a good performance out of a group which has been horribly mis-firing.

 Finally a quick note of the officials.
 Its a Franco-Welsh affair with the ref and TMO from France (Ref: Christophe Berdos, TMO: Romain Poite) and the line being Welsh (Nigel Owens, Hugh Watkins).
-Hopefully the TMO takes his glasses and a copy of the rules with him.
+Hopefully the TMO takes his green contacts and a copy of the rules with him.

 So, will Saturday see a revolutionary Scotland performance or will it turn into another Bay of Pigs?
 Who knows, that’s the fun (the pain!) of watching this Scotland team but all I want is performance full of heart….and a try or two would be nice!!
 Enjoy the game.